-Overall through this awareness programme the students were oriented about the PWD Act and how it helps the person with a disability to acquire the necessary skills for their self-help, independent living, and leading future life as properly as possible.
+Overall through this awareness programme the participants were oriented about the PWD Act and how it helps the person with a disability to acquire the necessary skills for their self-help, independent living, and leading future life as properly as possible.
 The programme was well planned and conducted with qualified resource persons.
-The students felt good and they have benefitted a lot from this awareness programme.
+The participants have expressed that through this programme they have benefitted a lot.